 I felt this way recently when I hiked along the Hunter Creek trail on the outskirts of Reno.
 I was surrounded by rolling desert hills, and below me was an oasis of green which surrounded a rushing waterway.
 Out on this trail, I found peace, beauty, and openness.
 All my worries and stresses did not matter here.
 I stopped at a high point on the trail and gazed over the valley.
 I realized Reno and everything that was causing my stress seemed small and miles away.

 Every time I stopped for a drink of water on the trail, my focus shifted and slowed down.
 It was when this happened that I noticed all the life which was happening around me.
 Scrub-jays hopped from one branch to another, chirping at each other.
 Squirrels rushed through sagebrush and cautiously watched me.
 Grasshoppers danced around my feet and at the trail’s edge.
 With all this life and all this noise, I did not hear a single human voice or man-made sound besides my own footsteps.

 Scrub-Jay on a Branch

 I was surrounded by noisy life occurring on many different scales.
 Instead of thinking of my own struggles while on my water breaks, I was just observing others.
-Through doing this and meditatively hiking, I get the feeling that everything is going to be okay.
+Through doing this and meditatively hiking, I got the feeling that everything was going to be okay.

 A Note from the Author: This blog post was done in a style known as ‘nature writing,’ a form of prose which is based around close observation and awe of the environment.
 This blog was inspired by the book A Pilgrim at Tinker Creek by Annie Dillard.